marcelwa/marcelwa.github.io/_pages/cv.md

   * Featured in several third-party publications (cf. the [citing papers](https://scholar.google.de/scholar?oi=bibs&hl=de&authuser=1&cites=6148414860275726732&as_sdt=5))
   * Honored with a Best Research Demo Award (see below)

-* Since 2016: Researcher and Ph.D. student at University of Bremen
+* 2016--2021: Researcher and Ph.D. student at University of Bremen
   * Physical design of post-CMOS Emerging Nanotechnologies
   * Verification of CRAM plans for PR2 robots at the collaborative research center EASE
   * Teaching undergraduate courses and supervising Bachelor's and Master's theses